edmundsj/SCPIDevice/README.md

 Setting up a new Repository
 ===============================

-This is a template reporitory for setting up a new github repository.
+This is a template reporitory for setting up a new github repository for sphinx-based documentation integrated with github pages, also integrated with github actions for running unit tests, and (in the future) deploying to pyPi.

 Getting Started
 ------------------